 Elisa Muzzillo is an active flutist and teacher in the greater Philadelphia area.
 A graduate of the University of Colorado Boulder, she received her Master of Music degree studying with the renowned flutist Christina Jennings.
 She also holds a Bachelor of Music from Temple University where she studied with Adeline Tomasone, Principal Flutist of Opera Philadelphia.
-Since her recent move back to Philadelphia, she performs with Symphony in C, Wayne Oratorio Society, and with new music initiatives in Philadelphia such as ENAensemble the Live/Wire new music festival.
+As a freelance flutist in Philadelphia, she performs with Symphony in C, Wayne Oratorio Society, and with new music collectives in Philadelphia such as ENAensemble the Live/Wire new music festival.
 Elisa is a passionate recitalist, and her chamber partners include Dan Espie, piano, Elizabeth Steiner, harp, and Tessa Romano, mezzo-soprano.

 A certified Suzuki instructor, Elisa teaches all levels of flute studies from beginners to advanced high school students, and she holds an active teaching studio in the suburban areas.
-Elisa is an instructor at the Music & Arts lesson studio in Broomall, PA while maintaining a private studio.
+Elisa is an instructor at the Music & Arts lesson studio in Broomall, PA, while maintaining her own private studio.
 Elisa previously held a flute instructor position for the Community Music Scholars Program through Temple University’s Preparatory Division which provides affordable music lessons to inner-city students of Philadelphia with limited financial means.
-In 2019, she became a Suzuki certified instructor and taught at the Flute & Friends Suzuki Music Academy in West Philadelphia, and served as a teaching artist for several festivals around the area such as Philly Harp Week & the All South Jersey Band & Chamber Music Organizations.
+In 2019, she became a Suzuki certified instructor and taught at the Flute & Friends Suzuki Music Academy in West Philadelphia, and served as a teaching artist for the All South Jersey Band & Chamber Music Organizations.

 Elisa's other primary teachers include Erica Peel, piccoloist of Philadelphia Orchestra, Brook Ferguson, Principal Flutist of Colorado Symphony & River Oaks Chamber Orchestra, and Ronna Ayscue, former Principal Flutist of the Bay Atlantic Symphony.